 Old record players, music systems, speakers, large saucepans, extra sets of plates etc are all sought after in the run up to Christmas.
 People are often on the look out for extra's to tie them over having guests to stay too - fold up chairs, air beds, extra bedding, duvets, fold away beds etc.

-We can’t advise individually on pricing (though we’re often asked to) As a general rule of thumb - you will not get half the retail price for anything at all.
+We can’t advise individually on pricing (though we’re often asked to) As a general rule of thumb - be realistic - you will not get half the retail price for anything at all.
 If what you’re selling is particularly high end, or brand new with tags/box/packaging you might just about reach half price, but it’s unlikely.
 Second hand clothes do not fetch high prices - unless as above, they’re designer and in very good condition.
 You don’t need to sell everything for 50p though.
 Try to think what you’d be happy to pay for something second hand, what would be a bargain to you?

 Looking at online auction sites to find prices is unrealistic and unreliable - for every Primark dress that sold for £5 there are 2000 more Primark dresses that didn't sell at all, even at 99p.
 Don't be fooled in to believing you could make more online - it's actually very unlikley and is a hell of a lot more work, time consuming, costly and risky!

 Try some prices out.
 Early buyers/dealers have a good idea of going prices.
 If several people walk away or make you a much lower offer, maybe you're a little high.
 You don't need to panic sell though - there are plenty more buyers coming in at 1.30pm.
 Early buyers will often come back to make another offer.

 Pricing is a gamble - ask a low price and you'll sell it for sure.
 Ask a higher price and there's a chance you might not sell it at all.
 Keep in the front of your mind that you want rid of all this stuff!